 5. Make certain that students do not take courses Pass/Fail that are, a) required to meet a major or minor, b) that are being used to meet a General Education requirement, c) if they want to be considered for Latin Honors (see #6) and will not have 56 graded credits at Adelphi.

 6. Alert all transfer students that they must complete a minimum of 56 graded (not Pass/Fail) credits at Adelphi to be considered for Latin Honors.
 The only exception to this standard applies to those transfer students who take 56 credits at Adelphi but whose program requires some classes only offered on a Pass/Fail basis.
 In those cases the classes transferred to Adelphi, as well as those taken at Adelphi, will be evaluated for eligibility for Latin Honors.
 We have had a number of disappointed transfer students who are not eligible for Latin Honors because they do not have 56 credits at Adelphi or they had 56 credits but elected to take some Pass/Fail.

-7. Students from the General Studies program who take 0133-102 and 0133-103 and those in the Learning Disability Program who take 0811-101 and 0811-103 do not have to take English 107 and have 3 additional credits toward the Communications (w) requirement.
+7. Students from the General Studies program who take 0133-102 and 0133-103 and those in the Learning Resource Program who take 0811-101 and 0811-103 do not have to take English 107 and have 3 additional credits toward the Communications (w) requirement.
 If the student entered Adelphi prior to 2011 these students will have met the first and second competencies.

 8. Students in the Honors College will meet the General Education requirements if they take all the required Honors classes.
 If they drop out of the Honors College along the way be very careful to look at what they have (and have not) taken.
 They might need one or more classes to meet the General Education requirements.
 Levermore Global Scholar students will meet most of their General Education requirements through that program.